rpdelaney/l4d2-tourney-rules/rules.md

 In the event of a match between a Russian and European team, the match will be a single game played on a neutral server in Germany.

+##### 4.4 Disputes
+If there is a disagreement about which team will play their home game first, the higher seeded team will have their choice.

 ## Section 5: Match schedule

 ##### 5.1 Rounds and scheduling